 Risk

-By Michael J. Martin | May 25, 2023 | 3 min read
+By Michael J. Martin | July 8, 2025 | 3 min read

 Change

-For decades, the CAP Index Scoring System has been used by organizations to determine the risk of crime at their sites.
-While it’s been long known as the industry standard for determining risk, there are other, more effective ways to determine the likelihood of crime in your neighborhood.
+While Cap Index has long been known as the industry standard for determining risk, there are other, more effective ways to determine the likelihood of crime in your neighborhood.

 In fact, if you’re relying only on CAP Index Scores for crime forecasting, it’s a lot like going to Blockbuster when you could be streaming movies on your phone.